 By studying BCA followed by MCA, what job opportunities can a student explore? (in India & abroad)

 A candidate having MCA degree has great job opportunities in the software industry.
 A candidate can get a job in various areas like software design and development, networking, hardware, research and development, IT consultant, Web designer, Database analyst and database administrators and services.
 As far as software engineering is concerned a candidate may work as a software analyst, software engineer, software tester, Maintenance professionals and software developer/programmer.
 Some of the top Software Companies include EPIC, Microsoft, Adobe, Yahoo, Samsung, TCS, IBM, Wipro Infotech, Infosys, HCL Technologies.

 What and how should one choose between M.Tech and MBA for further study?
 What are the industries or job roles where an M.Tech or MBA would be more useful?

-The choice between M.Tech and MBA for further study totally depends upon individual preference and strength of the person.
-If the student is of science background and want to continue his/her career in technical, teaching or research, then M.Tech is the right choice for him.
+The choice between M.Tech and MBA for further study totally depends on individual preference and strength of the person.
+If the student is of science background and wants to continue his/her career in technical, teaching or research, then M.Tech is the right choice for him.